Family Playlists Case Study

 Research shows that family engagement is critical to supporting student success in school, and the type of family engagement that matters most is what families do at home to support their children’s learning.

 This Case Study covers PowerMyLearning’s first year of implementing Family Playlists with the sixth grade at South Bronx Preparatory and additional results.
-This district public school, which is located in a high-poverty neighborhood in New York City, has historically struggled to engage parents in its educational efforts, and welcomed Family Playlists as a potentially effective tool to do so.
+This district public school in New York City has historically struggled to engage parents in its educational efforts, and welcomed Family Playlists as a potentially effective tool to do so

 We developed Family Playlists to strengthen the triangle of learning relationships between students, teachers, and families to improve student mastery and social emotional learning (SEL) skills.
 When students work on a Family Playlist, they first complete a few activities on their own; then they teach what they learned to a “Family Partner;” and then the Family Partner provides feedback to the teacher on whether their child seemed to understand the material so the teacher can better meet the needs of his or her students.